fishee82oo/tp/docs/UserGuide.md

   * You must specify at least one tag
   * You can specify more than one tag
     * Contacts with **any** of those tags will appear (not all tags required)
-    * Specifying the same tag multiple times will be treated as it being specified once
+    * Specifying the same tag multiple times will be treated as if it were specified once
   * Tags are not case-sensitive (`t/client` = `t/CLIENT`)
-  * You should only specify tags (specifying other parameters is invalid e.g., `filter t/colleague n/John`)
+  * You should only specify tags (specifying other parameters is invalid, e.g., `filter t/colleague n/John`)
   * You may list the tags in any order.
   * The exact tag name must match (e.g., `client` won't find contacts tagged with `clients`)
   * Tags specified must be alphanumeric and at most 30 characters
   * Leading and trailing whitespaces are trimmed
   * If no contacts contain any of the specified tags, an empty contact list will be shown
-  * The global contact list shown by `list` command will be filtered, and not the currently displayed contact list
+  * The global contact list shown by the `list` command will be filtered, and not the currently displayed contact list
   * Filtering an empty contact list will still result in an empty contact list

 **When to use this:**
   * You want to view all contacts in a specific category (all clients, all vendors, etc.)
   * You want to prepare for meetings by filtering relevant contacts
-  * You need to quickly access frequently-contacted groups
+  * You need to quickly access frequently contacted groups

 **Examples:**